-Take This Gorgeous Fall Foliage Road Trip To See Washington Like Never Before
+Take A Beautiful Fall Foliage Road Trip To See Washington Autumn Colors

 We’re pretty enamored with summer here in Washington… that is, until fall arrives and we remember how gorgeous our state is this time of the year.
 The sun is still shining, but the air is crisp and the leaves are changing colors.
 This is truly the most beautiful time of year to take a road trip, especially when you’re on the look out for the best fall foliage in Washington.